Lombiq/Orchard-Core-API-Client/Readme.md

 ## Documentation

-This project is about creating, setting up and editing tenants through an API Client using [RestEase](https://github.com/canton7/RestEase).
+This project is about creating, setting up, and editing tenants through an API Client using [RestEase](https://github.com/canton7/RestEase).
 The project requires the Tenants feature and OpenId features to be enabled and set up.
 For easy use, enable the Deployment feature and import [this recipe](Lombiq.OrchardCoreApiClient.Tester/Recipes/Lombiq.OrchardCoreApiClient.Tester.OpenId.recipe.json) as a deployment package.

 If you want to set up the OpenId features without the recipe, you need to enable these features: